Hi! I'm Amanda

 This is where I discovered Intuitive Eating, a self-care eating framework, which integrates instinct, emotion, and rational thought.
 Intuitive Eating combines external wisdom (recommended guidelines, from practitioners, etc) with internal wisdom (hunger cues, fullness signals, and emotional states) in order to make the best, nurturing decision for the body.
 It is a weight-neutral practice in line with Health at Every Size and can be practiced with a variety of health conditions.
 Coming from a background of disordered eating myself, I knew that this was something I wanted to teach to others and could do so with genuine experience and understanding.

-As a Life Purpose Coach
+As a Spiritual Life Coach

 My newest manifestation of love and service.